outwatch/example-mill-vite/readme.md

     ```
    The services are defined in [process-compose.yml](process-compose.yml).
 1. Point your browser to <http://localhost:5173>
-1. Edit [Main.scala](frontend/src/main/scala/frontend/Main.scala) to see hot reloading
+1. Edit [Main.scala](frontend/src/main/scala/frontend/Main.scala) to see hot reloading.

 ## Manual Setup without devbox or direnv